 Does the air coming from your supply registers abruptly seem hot?
 Check the indoor portion of your air conditioner.
 This component is located within your furnace or air handler, if you use a heat pump.
 If there’s water leaking onto the floor, there could be frost on the evaporator coil.
 The AC coil in the unit might have frosted over.
 You’ll need to melt it before it can cool your residence again.

 Here’s the steps you should take.
-If you can’t get the coil defrosted, Komfort Air is here to help with air conditioning repair in Charlotte backed by a 100% satisfaction guarantee.*
+If you can’t get the coil defrosted, Komfort Air Service Experts is here to help with air conditioning repair in Charlotte backed by a 100% satisfaction guarantee.*

 Step 1: Set the Air Conditioning to Off and the Blower On